dg5lp/WSJTX-Beacon/README.md

 - The Beacon stores all entries in the log-window in a new daily file, located in the ./log directory of installation How to install and start the Beacon:
 - Copy the exe into a directory, start it.
 Enter your callsign and the used band.
 The band is only for information in log.
-- Press the "Strat" checkbox.
+- Press the "Start" checkbox.
 Important settings in WSJT-X.
 - Basically the same settings should be used as for the FT8-Helper.
 - Select the correct 60s moe and sub-mode.